 |Functionality||Multi-purpose cutting tool||Specialist saw for precise angles & bevels|

-Whichever category you fit, either carpenter or woodworker, the attributes of a table saw, and a miter saw will benefit you.
-If you are making a cabinet, wouldn’t you benefit from super-accurate angled cuts and beveled edges?
+Whether you are a carpenter or woodworker, or both, the power of a table saw and the precision of a miter saw should both benefit you.
+If you are making a cabinet, you will be able to make accurate angled cuts and beveled edges with a miter saw.

 At the same time, some carpentry jobs require numerous pieces to be cut relatively quickly.
 For quick, accurate cutting on a large scale, a table saw will be an excellent option.